Glossary of Terms

 Recognition of graduating undergraduate students who meet the following academic criteria:

-• With Distinction - Associate degree graduates with cumulative grade point averages of 3.50 to 3.74.
+• With Distinction - Technical/Professional certificate graduates and Associate degree graduates with cumulative grade point averages of 3.50 to 3.74.

-• With High Distinction - Associate degree graduates with cumulative grade point averages of 3.75 to 4.00.
+• With High Distinction - Technical/Professional certificate graduates and Associate degree graduates with cumulative grade point averages of 3.75 to 4.00.

 • Cum Laude - Baccalaureate degree graduates with cumulative grade point averages of 3.50 to 3.74.